I devote this section to the magical and mysterious items I might encounter in my studies.

 Shape

-The fourth parameter controls the shape of the explosion, based off a number 0 to 3.
+The fourth parameter controls the shape of the explosion, based off a number 0 to 4 inclusive.

 - 0 is a simple, small ball-shaped explosion.